210927-JavaFS/project0-SacredBovine/README.md

 I found the bug causing the issue.
 It is when I take input from the customer about which count they would like to deposit/withdraw from.
 I removed a "-1" from the input scanner so it was accessing the incorrect account (index 2 when there are only 2 items in list).

+I learned that you don't debug at 1 AM the morning it is due.